BenMiller3/3D_Modeler/README.md

 To delete an object from the scene, select it with the mouse and then right click the object to delete it.

+To ROTATE the entire scene use the following keys:

+	d = rotate about y axis
+	f = rotate about z axis

+Use the SHIFT modifier plus d or f to rotate in the opposite direction

 To RESET the scene use the 'r' key.
 This will restore the scene to its original values and remove all objects created in the scene.

 Press q at anytime to quit the program.